chrisgaun/hands-on-with-kubernetes-gke/docs/3-build-cluster.md

 ## 3. Provision Cluster

 Run the command to create a 3-node cluster on Google cloud.
 This may take a minute to respond and will need to run for several minutes.
+It is a good time for a bathroom break.

 ```
 gcloud container clusters create "k8sintelgoogle" \